pedromorgan/xlrd/doc/source/tutorial.rst

 -------

-All text attributes and values used by :py:mod:`xlrd` will be either unicode objects or, in rare cases, ascii strings.
+All text attributes and values used by :py:mod:`xlrd` will be either :func:`unicode` objects or, in rare cases, ascii strings.

 Each piece of text in an Excel file written by Microsoft Excel is encoded into one of the following:

 *   Latin1, if it fits
 *   UTF_16_LE, if it doesn't fit into Latin1
 *   In older files, by an encoding specified by an MS codepage.
-These are mapped to Python encodings by ``xlrd`` and still result in unicode objects.
+These are mapped to Python encodings by :mod:`xlrd` and still result in :func:`unicode` objects.

 In rare cases, other software has been known to write no codepage or the wrong codepage into Excel files.
-In this case, the correct encoding may need to be specified to :py:func:`xlrd.open_workbook`.
+In this case, the correct **encoding** may need to be specified to :py:func:`xlrd.open_workbook`.

 ::

-  from xlrd import open_workbook book = open_workbook('dodgy.xls',encoding='cp1252')
+  from xlrd import open_workbook book = open_workbook('dodgy.xls', encoding='cp1252')

 Types of Cell
 -------------